Mėnuo Juodaragis

-Mėnuo Juodaragis (Black-Horned Moon or Moon of the Black Horn, sometimes abbreviated as BHM (MJR)) is an annual Baltic culture, alternative music, folk music and experimental music festival organized in Lithuania.
-It has been running since 1995 and is visited by 5,000 to 6,000 people each year, making it one of the biggest and oldest festivals in Lithuania.
+Mėnuo Juodaragis (Black-Horned Moon or Moon of the Black Horn, sometimes abbreviated as BHM (MJR)) was an annual Baltic culture, alternative music, folk music, and experimental music festival organized in Lithuania.
+It ran from 1995 to 2024, and was visited by 5,000 to 6,000 people each year, making it one of the biggest and oldest festivals in Lithuania.

-The festival's programme includes lectures by folklorists and historians, workshops and demonstrations by artisans (blacksmiths, leatherworkers, weavers, jewellers, dyers and others), traditional rites, historical reenactments, art exhibitions, film screenings, hikes, sports competitions and folk dancing.
+The festival's programme included lectures by folklorists and historians, workshops and demonstrations by artisans (blacksmiths, leatherworkers, weavers, jewellers, dyers, and others), traditional rites, historical reenactments, art exhibitions, film screenings, hikes, sports competitions, and folk dancing.